tiagosiebler/bybit-api/README.md

 - `npm pack`

 The bundle can be found in `dist/`.
 Altough usage should be largely consistent, smaller differences will exist.
 Documentation is still TODO - contributions welcome.

+## Use with LLMs & AI

+This package is designed to be used with LLMs & AI.
+If you want to insert this package directly into an LLM for faster usage, you can use the `llms.txt` file in the root of this repository.

+This file contains AI optimised structure of all the functions in this package, and their parameters for easier use with any learning models or artificial intelligence.

 ---